mced-iiserk/Protein_Structural_Persistence/README.md

 # Protein_Structural_Persistence
 Computes Structural Persistence of a protein with respect to a reference structure of itself.

-The str_persistence directory contains a tcl script for computing the structural persistence of protein and of the selected region of the protein (here the active site pocket region).
+The repository contains a tcl script for computing the structural persistence of protein and of the selected region of the protein (here the active site pocket region).

 - Prerequisite: VMD